ga4gh/ga4gh-schemas/doc/source/api/biometadata.rst

 *name*                * a human readable object label/identifier
-                      * not to be used for referencing *description*         * additional, unstructured information about this Individual *bio_characteristics* * contains lists of phenotypes, diseases and other information associated with this Individual, in the form of BioCharacteristic objects
+                      * not to be used for referencing *description*         * additional, unstructured information about this Individual *characteristics*     * contains lists of phenotypes, diseases and other information associated with this Individual, in the form of BioCharacteristic objects
 *species*             * OntologyTerm representing the species (NCBITaxon:9606) *sex*                 * OntologyTerm for the genetic sex of this individual.
 *created*             * the time the record was created, in ISO8601